gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 There are some parts I left out — mostly because they’re unclear even to us.
 React doesn’t currently have a good story for multipass rendering, i.e. when the parent render needs information about the children.
 Also, the [error handling API](https://reactjs.org/docs/error-boundaries.html) doesn’t yet have a Hooks version.
 It’s possible that these two problems can be solved together.
 Concurrent Mode is not stable yet, and there are interesting questions about how Suspense fits into this picture.
 Maybe I’ll do a follow-up when they’re fleshed out and Suspense is ready for more than [lazy loading](https://reactjs.org/blog/2018/10/23/react-v-16-6.html#reactlazy-code-splitting-with-suspense).

 **I think it speaks to the success of React’s API that you can get very far without ever thinking about most of these topics.** Good defaults like the reconciliation heuristics do the right thing in most cases.
-Warnings like the `key` warning nudge you when you risk shooting yourself in the foot.
+Warnings, like the `key` warning, nudge you when you risk shooting yourself in the foot.

 If you’re a UI library nerd, I hope this post was somewhat entertaining and clarified how React works in more depth.
 Or maybe you decided React is too complicated and you’ll never look at it again.
 In either case, I’d love to hear from you on Twitter!
 Thank you for reading.